1.Do I need to take the GRE and the MCAT to apply for the MD/PhD Program?

 However, there are also benefits to the post-doctoral fellowship tract.
 The most common is that research training is initiated after students have determined their areas of interest.
 On the other hand, the two-year duration of most post-doctoral fellowships (e.g. NIH NRSA fellowships) means that the fellow must remain incredibly focused to assure productivity.
 In addition, there is further pressure since the fellowship will be the only formal research training before faculty status.

 The major point of evaluation for these two pathways is to look at success rates for dual MD/PhD programs and NIH NRSA postdoctoral fellowships in creating academic physicians.
-A recent review from NIH looked at dual degree program graduates from 1975 to 1990.
-The statistics show that an amazing 85% of graduates are still practicing medicine in an academic setting.
+A recent review of National MD-PhD Program Outcomes by The Association of American Medical Colleges (2018) for MSTP program graduates from 1964 to 2014 shows that nearly 80% of graduates are either full-time faculty at US medical schools (60%), or work at NIH, research institutes, industry, and federal agencies.
 In contrast, NIH Postdoctoral Fellowships have had a much poorer track record, with most programs showing only a 15-20% success rate of physicians maintaining academic medical careers.

 2. After graduation, can I practice medicine and conduct research?